Kripsii/alx-higher_level_programming/0x05-python-exceptions/README.md

-a function that divides 2 integers and prints the result.
+a function that raises a type exception.